Table of Contents

 The Inner Beauty Of The Dome

 The Church of the Holy Sepulcher is also known among the Eastern Orthodox Believers as the Church of the Resurrection.
-This beautiful building can be found in the Old City of Jerusalem.
+The Church of the Holy Sepulchre is one of several historical churches within the Christian Quarter.
+This is a major landmark located inside the walled Old City of Jerusalem.
+This beautiful building, can be found in the Christian sector of the Old City and is a valuable addition to your itinerary.
 Christian pilgrims around the world consider it one of the holiest places on earth.
-The building was built as to include both Golgotha, the place where Jesus was crucified, and the sepulcher where He was buried and rose again from the dead.
+The building was built so as to include both Golgotha, the place where Jesus was crucified, and the sepulcher where He was buried and rose again from the dead.
 This has been a very important destination for the faithful dating clear back to the 4th century.
+What a marvelous site to behold, one that includes both the cross of His crucifixion and the tomb of His burial.

 The dome is beautifully done with many paintings from the eighteen hundreds and some from earlier restorations.
+It is considered the greatest collection of twelfth-century Crusader artwork in the Middle East.
+It is generally considered an important destination for visitors to Israel and those who are interested in Middle Eastern art, history, and faith.
 The spectacular workmanship represents many different renovations.
 This Basilica was destroyed and rebuilt so many times throughout history.
 Each time it was rebuilt, some of the antiquities from the preceding church were used in the newer renovation or construction.

 The Holy Basilica Dome Showing The Nitches And Amazing Detail